learn-co-students/javascript-arrays-bootcamp-prep-000/README.md

 Notice that since we didn't tell JavaScript what value we wanted the third element to have, it defaulted to `undefined`.

-+ Define a function `addElementToArray`, that adds `A Christmas Story` to the end of the array.
++ Define a function `addElementToArray`, that accepts an array as a parameter.
+The function should  add `"A Christmas Story"` to the end of the array.
 The function should return the entire array.

 ## Accessing an Element